Eugene8388608/ibniz-programs/src/stars/readme.md

-Move mouse to spawn stars
-Click to switch video
+Move mouse to spawn stars.
+Click to switch video.